Lineage Wood & Railway Track, Long Melford

-Lineage Wood & Railway Track, Long Melford is a 78.7 hectare biological Site of Special Scientific Interest north-east of Long Melford in Suffolk.
+Lineage Wood & Railway Track, Long Melford is a 78.7 hectare biological Site of Special Scientific Interest northeast of Long Melford in Suffolk.

 Lineage Wood has neutral grassland rides with diverse flora, especially orchids such as the greater butterfly, fly orchid, common spotted and bee orchid.
-22 species of butterfly have been recorded.
-The disused railway line also has floristically rich grassland, but the soil is more alkaline.
+A total of 22 species of butterfly have been recorded.
+The disused railway line also has floristically rich grassland, although the soil is more alkaline.

 Lineage Wood is private land with no public access, but the St Edmund Way footpath runs along the disused railway line.